4th Foreign Infantry Regiment

 Colonel Lorillard - 4e REI - 4 REI - Foreign Legion - Morocco - Marrakech - 1938

-Colonel Paul Lorillard, then the 4e REI commanding officer, during a ceremony in Marrakech in 1938.
-Earlier, he led the 3rd Battalions of both the 3e REI (1926-29) and 5e REI (1930-31).
+Colonel Paul Lorillard, then-commanding officer of the 4e REI, during a ceremony in Marrakech, in 1938.
+Earlier, he commanded the 3rd Battalions of both the 3e REI (1926-29) and 5e REI (1930-31).

 Legionnaire - 4e REI - 4 REI - Foreign Legion - Morocco - 2nd Battalion - 1938

 A well-known iconic photo of the pre-war “Old Legion”.
-It shows a seasoned legionnaire-clairon (bugler) of the 2nd Battalion, 4e REI in Morocco in 1938.
+It shows a seasoned legionnaire-clairon (bugler) of the 2nd Battalion, 4e REI in Morocco, in 1938.

-4e DBLE in Senegal in 1941-1943
+4e DBLE in Senegal, 1941–1943

-1er REIM in Tunisia in April-May 1943
+1er REIM in Tunisia, 1943

 1941-1943 - 4e DBLE - 4e Demi-brigade - 4th Foreign Legion Demi-brigade - Senegal - Mauritania - garrisons - map